TEKS4430/Spring-2026_project/README.md

 # Project submission (instructions will be further specified)

-The group project will be submitted towards the end of the course.
+The project will be submitted towards the end of the course.
 The exact schedule will be specified later.

-The group will present their work in a video presentation, in which they:
+The students (individually or as a group) will present their work in a video presentation, in which they:

 * present the implemented system
 * describe the system design